YuanRayChang/CPU_GPU/README.md

 # CPU_GPU
-INTRODUCTION TO MULTI-CORE CPU AND GPU COMPUTATION
+Introduction to multi-core CPU and GPU computation course